-Members are able to select their exposure to each Open Fund, from 100% Income Fund to 100% High Growth Fund, or any combination in between (provided that each member's total exposure adds up to 100%).
-Members can also select the "Lifestages Auto" option, under which their allocation to the Funds is adjusted based on their age, with reallocation to predetermined exposures occurring when members reach the age of 35, 45, 55 and 65.
+Members can to select their exposure to each Open Fund, from 100% High Growth Fund to 100% Income Fund, or any combination in between (provided that each member's total exposure adds up to 100%).
+Members can also select the "Lifestages Auto" option, under which their allocation to the Open Funds is adjusted based on their age, with reallocation to predetermined exposures occurring when members reach the age of 35, 45, 55 and 65.
 In either case, we will use our rebalancing feature to make an annual adjustment to members' investment allocations (unless we notify members otherwise) to ensure that any movements from investors' chosen investment allocations can be rebalanced to the original chosen allocation.
 Cash flow would be applied to the original allocation chosen.
-We currently seek to have one annual rebalancing event on or about 15 August yearly.
+We currently seek one annual rebalancing event on or about 15 August.